How to set up Apache htpasswd authentication in Ubuntu ⋆ ALexHost SRL

 Replace your_username with the username you want to create.

-• The -c option creates a new .htpasswd file.
-If the file already exists and you use -c, it will be overwritten, so use it only when creating the file for the first time.
+• The -c option creates a new .htpasswd file .
+If the file already exists and you use -c, it will be overwritten, so only use it when you first create the file.

 sudo htpasswd /etc/apache2/.htpasswd another_username

 Replace another_username with the new username.
-This command appends the new user to the existing .htpasswd file.
+This command adds the new user to the existing .htpasswd file.

-You need to specify which directory or location you want to protect with the password.
-This is done using an .htaccess file or by editing the Apache configuration file directly.
+You need to specify which directory or location you want to password protect.
+This is done using a .htaccess file or by directly editing the Apache configuration file.

 sudo nano /etc/apache2/sites-available/000-default.conf

-Find the <Directory> section for your web root (e.g., /var/www/html) and set AllowOverride to All:
+Find the section for your web root (e.g. /var/www/html) and set AllowOverride to All:

 <Directory /var/www/html>